Performance is Important for Citrix Services

 Even with the full feature set of Citrix Director, customers will only get a view into the performance of some of the Citrix tiers (XenApp sessions, XenDesktop sessions, etc.).
 To get a single-pane-of-glass view across all of the Citrix tiers (XenServer, XenMobile, NetScaler, StoreFront, PVS, etc.), to monitor non-Citrix tiers and to track user experience quality , Citrix customers must look for more comprehensive third-party solutions.

-SCOM Management Pack Limitations
+SCOM Management Pack for Citrix Limitations

 The Citrix SCOM Management Pack for XenApp and XenDesktop (formerly Comtrade) is only available to Citrix Platinum customers.
 But moreover, this management pack again only supports monitoring the Citrix tiers and not the supporting infrastructure.
 To ensure quality service delivery, customers must have visibility into virtualization, storage, network and other tiers as well, and therefore will need to purchase multiple additional management packs for Microsoft SCOM.
 A single management pack that integrates monitoring of all Citrix and non-Citrix tiers into the SCOM console is the real solution for companies that use SCOM.